 Beginning July 1, I will move to Los Angeles to make something of this vision God has given to me.

-I have been appointed to serve as the Senior Minister of Los Angeles First UMC.
+I have been appointed to serve as the Senior Minister of Los Angeles First United Methodist Church.
 They have a committed legacy congregation: the Faithful Remnant.
 The have a long history of doing incredible work in the city to help those who were most in need.
-They have a revenue-generating parking lot which helps to fund their work (who ever heard of a new ministry that isn’t panicking about money?!).
+They have a revenue-generating parking lot which helps to fund their work (who ever heard of a new ministry that isn't panicking about money?!).
 They have hearts and hopes and a calling to be the church in radical ways.
 We are thinking of this as a 163 year-old new church start.
 I am thinking of this as an answer to prayer.

 This is just the beginning.
 The deep breath before it all begins.